eclipse-hono/hono/example/readme.md

 This will start up the following components:

 * a *Dispatch Router* instance that downstream clients connect to in order to consume telemetry data.
+* an *Apache Artemis* instance wired up with the Dispatch Router.
 * a *Hono Server* instance wired up with the dispatch router.
 * a Docker *volume* container for the *Example Configuration* which contains a `permissions.json` file that defines permissions required to run the example.
 You can edit these permissions in the file `example/config/permissions.json`.
 Don't forget to rebuild and restart the Docker image for the changes to take effect.
 * a Docker *volume* containing the *Dispatch Router* configuration